NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/TranslationLogicDosage.md

 ### Elements: `offset` / `when`

 Any `offset` will be defined as a number of minutes.
 If this equates to a whole number of hours or days then express as the number of hours (=60 minutes) or days (=1440 minutes).
 Use the singular or plural expression of time when required.
-Separate multiple statements with a comma and use the word "` and `" to separate the final two statements.
+Separate multiple statements with a comma.

 The FHIR [event timing value-set](http://hl7.org/fhir/stu3/valueset-event-timing.html) used for `when` should have descriptions modified to make them more human readable.